sgumpana/ibmcloudstoragecleanup/README.md

-# Cleanup unused Storage Volumes in IBM Cloud Account
+# Cleanup unused Storage Volumes in IBM Cloud Accounts
 Most of us are having challenges on viewing or clean-up unused/unattached Storage Volumes in our IBM Cloud accounts.
 These unused volumes will pile-up your Recurring Fees under "Unattached Services" in your invoice.

 Refer the below scripts to View or Delete unused/unattached Block or File Storage Volumes